 Reasons why Linux is better than Windows

 · Linux doesn’t have the virus problems : Even Microsoft’s CEO Steve Balmer couldn’t clean Windows Viruses.
 Still not convinced?
-Its not that there aren’t any viruses for Linux but Linux is more secure and less virus prone.
+Its not that there aren’t any viruses for Linux but Linux is more secure and less virus prone.· No Spyware: Not just spyware but none of those funny applications that keep doing things in the background.

 · Linux doesn’t need defragging: The Linux file systems work very efficiently such that it arranges data in a way that it doesn’t require defragging.